rickhodder/TicTakToeKata/README.md

 dotnet new xunit

-dotnet sln add .\TicTacToeKata.csproj
+dotnet sln add .\TicTakToeKata.csproj

-rename unittest1.cs TicTacToeKataTests.cs
+rename unittest1.cs TicTakToeKataTests.cs
 ```

-Finally, open TicTacToeKataTests.cs, and change the name of the class from "UnitTest1" to "TicTacToeKataTests"
+Finally, open TicTakToeKataTests.cs, and change the name of the class from "UnitTest1" to "TicTakToeKataTests"